urielbitton/deskable/README.md

 ##To Dos
 - projects:
-  - add landing pages for all empty project pages (e.g. the pages tab, if no pages add a nice illustration with some text and a cta button to create a new page, same with all projects, homepage, etc.)
   - add page for users to request to join project
   - complete sprint logic - ask where to move incomplete tasks (all completed tasks will not be found in backlog nor board and can be found in all tasks page) (when mark sprint complete, add a new sprint with the same tasks except the completed ones - all tasks in last column are marked as done and have their backlogPosition and position values set to null, inSprint: false, status: completed, etc.)
+  - projects settings- ?
-  - projects settings, let users edit project info on this page, and have some basic settings
+  - individual project settings - let users edit project info on this page, and have some basic settings (avatar, name, description, etc)
-  - projects updates - show updates like recent tasks, recent comments, recent files, recent pages, recent sprint completions
   - let users accept/reject project invitations
-  - add project templates when creating projects (software, marketing, design, etc) - templates are principally just a different selection of column titles (software: todo, in progress, in review, done. design: to do, concept, design, launch, testing, etc. or choose blank template) and a few basic tasks
   - change all wysiwg editors with tinymce basic editor (create a component for it called AppBasicEditor.js - use for comments, posts, etc)

 - Posts: